strimzi/strimzi.github.io/_posts/2023-12-06-where-is-Strimzi-1.0.0.md

 If you have been using Strimzi for some time, you might be wondering about its versioning.
 Why does Strimzi still have only some _zero-dot-something_ versions?
 Where is Strimzi 1.0.0?
-So in this blog post, we will look at the history behind it and our latest plans for the 1.0.0 release.
+In this blog post, we will look at the history behind this and outline our latest plans for the 1.0.0 release.

 _This blog post is a personal opinion of the author and might not represent the view of the whole Strimzi community._